online1912/BEPs/BEPs/BEP87.md

-# BEP-87: Token Symbol Minimum Length Change
+fusión BEP-87: Token Symbol Minimum Length Change

 ## 1. Summary
 This BEP proposes to reduce the minimum length limit for token symbol on BNB Beacon Chain